What is Sky WiFi Max and is it worth the extra cost?

 Here's an at-a-glance look at everything offered by Sky WiFi Max:

-• Advanced Security: Activated via the My Sky app, providing real-time monitoring and protection against malware and phishing.
+• Advanced Cloud Security: Managed directly inside the My Sky app, providing real-time network monitoring and automated protection against malware, tracking, and phishing.

-• Engineer visits when they suit you: WiFi Max waives the fee Sky usually charges for evening or weekend appointments.
+• Flexible Engineering: WiFi Max completely waives the premium charges Sky usually levies for evening or weekend home appointments.

 Sky lgoo